sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/how-tos/tracking_existing_changesets.md

   externalIDs: [113, 119]
 ```

-See "[Creating a campaign](creating_a_batch_change.md)" on how to create a campaign from the campaign spec.
+See "[Creating a campaign](creating_a_batch_change.md)" on how to create a campaign from the batch spec.

-> NOTE: You can combine the tracking of existing changesets and creating new ones by adding `importChangesets:` to your campaign specs that have `on:`, `steps:` and `changesetTemplate:` properties.
+> NOTE: You can combine the tracking of existing changesets and creating new ones by adding `importChangesets:` to your batch specs that have `on:`, `steps:` and `changesetTemplate:` properties.

 Once you've created the campaign you'll see the existing changeset show up in the list of changesets.
 The campaign will track the changeset's status and include it in the overall campaign progress (in the same way as if it had been created by the campaign):